 We’re still writing about the less traveled destinations, but now it’s with a romantic getaway spin.

-You’ve been there, done that at the major tourist attractions.
+You’ve been there, done that at overrun tourist attractions.
 Robert Frost’s The Road Less Traveled resonates with you.
-You seek adventure, but want a bit of luxury at the end of the day.
+You seek adventure but want a bit of luxury at the end of the day.
 You are drawn to the oddball, curious, absurd stuff.
-You enjoy kicking back with a glass vino or craft-draft at sundown, overlooking the river you paddled on just hours earlier.
+You enjoy kicking back with a glass vino or craft draft at sundown, overlooking the river or lake on which you paddled just hours earlier.

 The Getaway Mavens

-Malerie Yolen-Cohen is the Author of newly released cross-country travel guide, Stay On Route 6; Your Guide to All 3562 Miles of Transcontinental Route 6.
-She contributes frequently to Newsday, Huffington Post (Travel Blogger), Westchester Magazine, Westchester Weddings, and BoatingLocal.com (formerly Offshore/Northeast Boating Magazine), with credits in National Geographic Traveler, Ladies Home Journal, Sierra Magazine, Porthole, Paddler and dozens of other publications.
+Malerie Yolen-Cohen is the Author of the cross-country travel guide, Stay On Route 6; Your Guide to All 3562 Miles of Transcontinental Route 6.
+She contributes frequently to Newsday, with credits in National Geographic Traveler, Ladies Home Journal, Yankee Magazine, Shape.com, Sierra Magazine, Porthole, Paddler, New England Boating Magazine (formerly Offshore/Northeast Boating Magazine), and dozens of other publications.

-Malerie’s focus and specialty is Northeastern US, and she is constantly amazed by the caliber of restaurants and lodging in the unlikeliest places.
+Malerie’s focus and specialty is Northeastern USA, and she is constantly amazed by the caliber of restaurants and lodging in the unlikeliest places.

 Questions?
-Contact email@example.com.
+Email us at firstname.lastname@example.org.